5 biggest winners and losers in college basketball this week

 Losers

-▼ No. 10 Duke Blue Devils — Down 9 spots in the AP Top 25 Poll
+▼ No. 17 North Carolina Tar Heels — Down 10 spots in the AP Top 25 Poll

 - source

-Even though the Michigan State Spartans took down the Georgia Bulldogs and UCLA Bruins by eight and 13 points, respectively, this week, a five-point loss to the Virginia Tech Hokies was enough to knock Tom Izzo’s squad back eight spots in this week’s AP Poll.
-Michigan State will now face a tough test at home against a similarly ailing Duke Blue Devil squad that slid back nine spots since last week.
+Oh, how the mighty have fallen.
+The preseason No. 1 Michigan State Spartans already have three losses on the season – well before conference play in a jam-packed Big Ten tips off.
+Tom Izzo’s squad opened the year with a loss to the Kentucky Wildcats before losing to the unranked Virginia Tech Hokies 20 days later.
+The Spartans had a chance to climb back up the rankings when they hosted the recently-humbled Duke Blue Devils in East Lansing Tuesday night.
+However, Mike Krzyzewski’s young squad took down Cassius Winston and Michigan State by double digits.
+Now the Spartans will have to wait until 2020 to face another ranked opponent and climb their way back up the rankings.

-▼ No. 13 Oregon Ducks — Down 2 spots in the AP Top 25 Poll
+▼ No. 15 Arizona Wildcats — Down 3 spots in the AP Top 25 Poll

 - source

-The Oregon Ducks got off to a solid start this week after taking down the then-No. 13 Seton Hall Pirates during the opening round of the Maui Invitational Tournament, but things quickly went south from there.
-Oregon fell to the then-No. 8 Gonzaga Bulldogs by one point on Thursday before losing by four to the then-No. 6 North Carolina Tar Heels the following day.
-Now, the Ducks will host the Hawaii Rainbow Warriors Saturday before traveling to Michigan to take on the No. 4 Wolverines one week later.
+Led by freshman point guard Nico Mannion, the Arizona Wildcats started off the season with a perfect 9-0 record, but no wins against a top-25 opponent.
+Arizona squared off with the then-No. 18 Baylor Bears on the road in its first true test of the year and struggled to contain their duo of MaCio Teague and Freddie Gillespie.
+The Wildcats lost their first of the season by five but will have a chance to redeem themselves in a major way against the No. 6 Gonzaga Bulldogs Saturday night.

+▼ No. 9 Virginia Cavaliers — Down 4 spots in the AP Top 25 Poll

+The reigning champion Virginia Cavaliers were cruising at the beginning of the 2019-2020 season, holding opponents to fewer than 50 points in all but one game en route to a perfect 7-0 start.
+But then Tony Bennett’s squad took on the unranked Purdue Boilermakers Wednesday night and gave up 69 points in the Cavaliers’ worst loss since Bennett’s second season at the helm.
+Though Virginia rebounded with a 56-47 win over Cole Anthony and the then-No. 7 North Carolina Tar Heels, the team still slipped four spots in this week’s AP Poll.

-▼ Texas Tech Red Raiders — Dropped out of the AP Top 25 Poll
+▼ No. 5 Michigan Wolverines — Down 1 spot in the AP Top 25 Poll

-Back-to-back losses to unranked teams – the Iowa Hawkeyes and the Creighton Blue Jays – was enough to knock the Texas Tech Red Raiders out of the rankings this week.
-A matchup with the unranked but undefeated DePaul Blue Demons will be an interesting test for the Red Raiders before they gear up to face the No. 1 team in the nation – the Louisville Cardinals – at Madison Square Garden the following week.